01yzzyu/ReChar/README.md

     --use_8bit_adam \
     --mixed_precision="fp16"
       ```
-This will optimize the weights for the content and style and store them in  `output_dir`.
+This will optimize the weights for the structure extraction and style extraction and store them in  `output_dir`.
 Parameters that need to replace  `instance_data_dir`, `output_dir`, `instance_prompt` (in our paper we use `A [v]`)

 2. **Inference**

-   For image stylization based on a reference style image (1), run:
+   For image stylization based on a reference style image (1) and character structure image (2), run:
    ```
    python inference.py --prompt="A <c> in <s> style" --content_B_LoRA="<path/to/content_B-LoRA>" --style_B_LoRA="<path/to/style_B-LoRA>" --output_path="<path/to/output_dir>"
    ```